 The areas between the pads and the webbing between the toes (interdigital spaces) are particularly prone to irritation and infection, which should be suspected if there is a strong or unusual smell from the paw.
-Dogs with interdigital problems are often much more lame on rough surfaces such as gravel, and may be almost sound when walked on grass.
-If mild, interdigital infections may be treated by bathing in an antibacterial/antifungal shampoo such as Malaseb once daily for one week, but if not improving will require veterinary treatment.
+Dogs with interdigital problems are often much lamer on rough surfaces such as gravel, and may be almost sound when walked on grass.
+If mild, interdigital infections may be treated by bathing in an antibacterial/antifungal shampoo such as Malaseb once daily for one week, but if not, improvement will require veterinary treatment.

 If there are no visible problems with the paw or leg, the next step is palpation.
 Palpation (feeling) of the leg should start at the toes and work towards the shoulder.
-Apply a moderate amount of pressure to each nail base, toe, and individual interdigital space to check for a pain response such as pulling the foot away, whining, growling, or attempts to bite.
+Apply a moderate amount of pressure to each nail base, toe, and individual interdigital space to check for a pain response, such as pulling the foot away, whining, growling, or attempting to bite.
 Palpate the bones of the leg from the toes upwards.
 Bone pain in young dogs under 12 months of age may be due to metabolic bone disorders such as panosteitis or metaphyseal osteopathy.
-In older dogs it may indicate a bone tumour, particularly if the pain is located close to the shoulder or wrist joints.
-Dogs with bone pain will always need to be x-rayed.
+In older dogs, it may indicate a bone tumour, particularly if the pain is located close to the shoulder or wrist joints.
+Dogs with bone pain will always need to be X-rayed.

-Elbow dysplasia or developmental abnormalities, are becoming an increasingly common problem in young large breed dogs such as German Shepherds and Bernese Mountain Dogs.
-Lameness is usually first seen from 4-10 months of age, but may not become obvious until 18 months old.
+Elbow dysplasia, or developmental abnormalities, is becoming an increasingly common problem in young large breed dogs such as German Shepherds and Bernese Mountain Dogs.
+Lameness is usually first seen from 4-10 months of age, but it may not become obvious until 18 months old.
 The term elbow dysplasia encompasses a number of different abnormalities, but all result in an incongruity of the elbow joint.
-Put simply; the bones of the joint no longer 'fit together properly'.
+Put simply, the bones of the joint no longer 'fit together properly.'
 With each movement of the forelimb, bone rubs on bone, resulting in a rapid onset of osteoarthritis.

-For dogs which are not candidates for surgery, or in those in which osteoarthritis has developed, there are many treatments available.
+For dogs that are not candidates for surgery, or in those in which osteoarthritis has developed, there are many treatments available.
 Talk to your veterinary surgeon to discuss treatment options.